-First-year and transfer applicants are invited to submit additional materials for consideration as part of their application for admission.
-While supplements are not required, we are very interested in learning more about the activities you engage in with passion and dedication.
+First-year and transfer applicants are invited to submit arts supplements for consideration as part of their application for admission.
+Supplements are not required, but we are very interested in learning more about the creative activities you engage in with passion and dedication.
 This is not an application to a specific major or department, or for a scholarship, rather a chance to highlight aspects of your experience for the Admissions Committee.
+We are only able to accept performing arts supplements in disciplines taught through departments at Pomona.
 Supplemental materials should be received in the Admissions Office no later than the application deadline under which you are applying.

-Complete this supplement only if you have made a substantial commitment of time and energy to dance and you plan to continue this commitment in college.
+Consider submitting a dance supplement if you have made a substantial commitment of time and energy to dance and you plan to continue this commitment in college.

 - A PDF résumé or list summarizing your dance experience, including: